Art and Craft Workshops at Wiawaka 2026

 Cost of the workshop is $30

-Pam is a professional artist/educator.
+Pam Golden is a professional artist/educator.
 She works with clay and mixed media.
-Her sculptures have been exhibeted nationally including First Night/Boston, Artsplosure/Raleigh, the Burchfield-Penney Art Gallery, the Fuller Museum of Art and South Shore Art Center.
+Her sculptures have been exhibited nationally including First Night/Boston, Artsplosure/Raleigh, the Burchfield-Penney Art Gallery, the Fuller Museum of Art, and South Shore Art Center.
+Pam’s artwork is included in two books: ART.RAGE.US - The Art and Writing of Women with Breast Cancer and ART and HEALING - Using Expressive Therapies to Heal Your Mind, Body and Spirit by Barbara Ganim.

 Watercolor Workshop with Diane Swanson: Painting the Lake